Check Out How Smart Business Owners Are Using Their 401k to Fund Their Business

 Yes, it’s true!
 Smart business owners are using their 401k to fund their business.
 And the good news – no – GREAT news is – you can, too.

 Got bad credit?
 Finding it difficult to fund your small business?

 Venture capitalists want a big chunk of your business.
 Banks want collateral which you may or may not have.
-Other lenders might want you to have a better FICO score than you have, or they might want you to be able to prove a history of payments.
+Other lenders might want you to have a better FICO score than you have.
+Or they might want you to be able to prove a history of payments.